Privacy Policy

 Any complaints?

 If you are not happy with the way in which your personal information is held or processed, please contact us using the details below.
-You also have the right to complain about data protection matters to the ICO.
+You also have the right to complain about data protection matters to the Information Commissioner’s Office, the UK's independent body set up to uphold information rights.
+You can find out more about the Information Commissioner's Office on its website.

 Changes to this Policy

 We keep this Policy under regular review and may change it at any time.
 We will tell you about any significant changes.
 Any changes we may make to this Policy in the future will be posted on this page.
-Please check frequently to see any update or changes to this Policy.
-This Policy is current as of 29 June 2023.
+Please check frequently to see any updates or changes to this Policy.
+This Policy is current as of 14 January 2025.

 How to contact us?

-Our Data Protection Officer is Joanne Zhang.
-If you have any queries about this Policy, or wish to exercise any of the rights above, please contact [email protected] or complete this form.
+If you have any queries about this Policy, please contact privacy@smartpension.co.uk or complete this form.

-If you have any other questions about the Scheme, please visit https://www.smartpension.co.uk/contact-us to find out the best way of contacting us for your question.
+If you have any other questions about the Smart Pension Master Trust, visit www.smartpension.co.uk/contact-us to find out the best way of contacting us for your question.